brickbots/PiFinder/docs/source/user_guide.rst

 Although shutting down is not strictly needed before power-off, the PiFinder is a computer and there is a chance of file corruption.
 Some MicroSD cards are more sensitive to this than others.

-Shutdown and Restart actions are available from the `Options <user_guide_ui.md#options>`_ for the `Status <user_guide_ui.md#status>`_ screen.
+Shutdown and Restart actions are available from the `Options <#options>`_ for the `Status <#status>`_ screen.
 Hold down *Ent* and press *A* to cycle through the system screens until you see the status screen, the press and hold *A* to access the options.

 Restarting the PiFinder software should not normally be needed, but can be useful for generating a new session id which is included for a photos and logging during a particular execution of the PiFinder software.

 Observing lists
 -----------------

 PiFinder maintains two lists of objects for each observing session; The History list and the Observing list.
-The `Locate <user_guide_ui.md#locate>`_ screen lets you scroll through these lists and push the telescope to any object on them.
+The `Locate <#locate>`_ screen lets you scroll through these lists and push the telescope to any object on them.

 The History list will record any object that you set as a target to push-to.
 It's added to as soon as you press the *ENT* key on the catalog screen to select an object.
 The main purpose of the History list is to let you scroll back through objects you have observed that session.

 The Observing list is a list of objects that is populated from either a filtered catalog or a file on disk.
 It's a list of objects you'd like to observe during a session.

 Both these lists start empty at the beginning of each session.
-To populate an observing list you can push a filtered list of objects from the `Catalog <user_guide_ui.md#catalog>`_ screen or use the `Options <user_guide_ui.md#options>`_ page of the `Locate <user_guide_ui.md#locate>`_ screen to load an observing list from disk.
+To populate an observing list you can push a filtered list of objects from the `Catalog <#catalog>`_ screen or use the `Options <#options>`_ page of the `Locate <#locate>`_ screen to load an observing list from disk.
 The PiFinder supports .skylist file format used in SkySafari and adopted in many other applications as well.

 Update Software
 -----------------